When the browser looks back

 GDPR: The EU’s bureaucratic letter to privacy (that nobody reads)

-The GDPR—Europe’s magnum opus of regulatory overreach, drafted by people who clearly believe consent forms are the pinnacle of human interaction.
-Born from the ashes of the 1995 Data Protection Directive (which, admittedly, was about as fit for the digital age as a fax machine), this sweeping reform was supposed to “strengthen privacy rights” and “boost Europe’s digital economy.”
-Instead, it gifted us with pop-up hell, corporate panic attacks, and a cottage industry of “GDPR consultants” who’ve never met a compliance checkbox they didn’t adore. ...
+The GDPR, Europe’s flagship privacy reform, drafted by people who appear to believe consent forms are the pinnacle of human interaction.
+Born from the 1995 Data Protection Directive (which was about as fit for the digital age as a fax machine), it was billed as a way to “strengthen privacy rights” and “boost Europe’s digital economy”.
+What it produced was pop-up hell, a quiet corporate scramble, and a cottage industry of “GDPR consultants” who appear never to have met a compliance checkbox they didn’t adore. ...

 April 14, 2018 · 3 min